s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 We can not, however, express boolean statements in this way.
 This is because pattern matching is done on the structure of the value that is being pattern matched.
-Later in this Chapter we will see what other powerful things we can do with this technique.
+Later in this chapter we will see what other powerful things we can do with this technique.

 #### `where`, `let`